 Insurance issues and Sympathectomy for Hyperhidrosis.

-Unfortunately, insurance companies create new criteria for the treatment of patients who suffer from severe cases of Palmar Hyperhidrosis.
-A few of their statements are in a need of correction since they do not have a full understanding of the problems affecting patients who suffer from severe excessive hand sweating.
+Unfortunately, insurance companies created new criteria for the treatment of patients who suffer from severe cases of Palmar Hyperhidrosis.
+A few of their statements are in need of correction since they (the insurance companies) do not have a full understanding of the problems affecting patients who suffer from the condition.

-Dr. Reisfeld encourages patients to try the conservative means, but if repeated obstacles are encountered in pursuance of the surgical treatment (ETS), it behooves the patient to go directly to the medical director of the insurance company and demand authorization for the procedure.
+Dr. Reisfeld encourages patients to try conservative means of treatment first.
+If repeated obstacles are encountered in pursuance of the surgical treatment (ETS), it behooves the patient to go directly to the medical director of the insurance company.
+They should demand authorization for the procedure.

 Other topics of interest:

 - What is ETS – Endoscopic Thoracic Sympathectomy

 - Younger Age Hyperhidrosis